-The Contracting Authority expects this service to be ready by 1st April 2021, What is the approximate timeframe you believe you will require in order to safely prepare, mobilise and implement the delivery of this solution based on your experience?
+The Contracting Authority expects this service to be ready by 1st April 2021.
+What is the approximate timeframe you believe you will require in order to safely prepare, mobilise and implement the delivery of this solution based on your experience?
 Please advise the minimum & maximum timeframe.